shopware/docs/products/extensions/b2b-components/order-approval/01-entities-and-workflow.md

 - Employees which requested approval for the order can view his pending orders.
 - Business Partners can view all pending orders of their employees.

-## Who can approve/decline pending orders?
+## Who can approve or decline pending orders?

 - Employees with the "Can approve/decline all pending orders" permission can approve/decline all pending orders.
 - Employees with the "Can approve/decline pending orders" permission can approve/decline pending orders that assigned to him.